Ballistic-Studios/Ballistic-Studios-Plow-Footboard-Strikeplate-Detail-E2-s/README.md

 Then load gmod and place down the dupe
 (the E2's are in the dupe)

+if your having troubles of where to put the E2 on the locomotive take a look at the Demonstrator

 if you feel like it you can make a folder with the plows in it